YOU! ARE! A! TOY!

 But there’s a problem.
 Buzz Lightyear in Toy Story 1 is really only interesting insofar as he believes he is a run-of-the-mill space ranger, amplified by Tim Allen’s self-satisfied everyman vocal performance.
 He’s not an interesting character in isolation!
 It’s the juxtaposition that makes Buzz Lightyear such an inspired creation.
 Both that juxtaposition and Allen’s performance are gone, the latter replaced by a cheap Chris Evans imitation that apes some of Allen’s tics but none of the flavor or edge.

 And so what we’re left with is an oddly empty protagonist, not helped by a script that changes its mind about three times about what Buzz’s main motivation is.
-The movie is an origin story, so if the character not clicking, what’s left?
+The movie is designed as an origin for Buzz Lightyear, so if the character himself is not clicking, what’s left?

 Certainly not a polished story.
 Lightyear has an odd, choppy structure: After an intro that shows a space base crashing in the midst of a mission failure, the film’s first act tells a melancholy, Forever War-esque story of time dilation and temporal displacement.
-It ostensibly sets the film’s stakes, but it’s told at such a brisk pace, almost in montage, that the movie never finds its footing.
+It ostensibly sets the film’s stakes, but it’s told at such a brisk pace, almost in montage, that the movie never finds its footing in these opening minutes.

-This segment introduces Alisha Hawthorne, Buzz’s trusted mission partner, whose life he sees in snapshots as he burns years at a time via time dilation trying to escape a planet.
+This segment introduces Alisha Hawthorne (Uzo Aduba), Buzz’s trusted mission partner, whose life he sees in snapshots as he burns years at a time via time dilation trying to escape a planet.
 You might know Alisha as the lesbian character whose same-sex marriage and kiss sparked a culture skirmish.
-I actually wish the character was straight, but for a totally different reason: had her connection with Buzz been romantic, it would have added an extra dimension to Buzz watching her fall in love, start a family, grow old, and die in snapshots; it might have added more self-sacrifice and road-not-taken pathos to Buzz’s obsession with finishing the mission as the world around him changes in the blink of an eye.
+I do in fact wish the character was straight myself, but for a totally different reason: Had Alisha’s connection with Buzz been romantic, or even had the suggestion and possibility of romance, it would have added an extra dimension to Buzz watching her fall in love, start a family, grow old, and then die in snapshots; it would have added more self-sacrifice and road-not-taken pathos to Buzz’s obsession with “finishing the mission” as the world around him changes in the blink of an eye.

-Lightyear abrupty shifts during its second act to a more straightforward scrappy-underdog story.
+Lightyear abrupty shifts during its second act to a more straightforward scrappy-underdog sci-fi adventure.
+Buzz unites with a handful of misfit soldiers to take down a force of “Zyclops” monsters.
 This is easily the movie’s best stretch (not its most interesting, but its most functional), though even it has plenty of hiccups.
 The bumbling comic relief moments are more miss than hit, and Buzz’s character is actively unpleasant in the way he spurns the “rookies”; there’s little chemistry among the disposable ragtag bunch.
-But there’s something to be said for Pixar’s world-class CGI magic turned towards sci-fi spectacle.
+But there’s something to be said for Pixar’s world-class CGI magic and strong direction turned towards sci-fi spectacle.
 It’s quite thrilling at times.
-There are excellent alien monsters and a couple of creative action set pieces.
+The alien monsters are gloriously designed and rendered, and the action set pieces are creative fun.

-Alas, the film lurches once more into one of the most brash plot twists I can recall in any kids movie.
-I admire the film for taking a swing, but it doesn’t remotely connect.
-It’s a cheeky bit of writing but it undermines any character development momentum up to that point.
+Alas, the film lurches once more into its third act with one of the most brash plot twists I can recall in any kids movie.
+I admire the film for taking a swing, but it doesn’t remotely work.
+Anything you thought you knew about the characters in the Buzz Lightyear universe is undone in a single storytelling choice.
+(Hell, it actively contradicts Toy Story 2.)
+It’s a cheeky bit of writing but it undermines any of the film’s momentum or growth to Buzz up to that point.

 The film is not devoid of charm: Lightyear has plenty of visual acumen, and I like the robot cat sidekick Sox quite a bit (even if the film uses the beat of Sox saving the day last-moment too many times).
-Some of the shot compositions and action scenes are excellent.
+And it’s undeniably a technically proficient and well-made piece of CGI animation; it is pleasant, even occasionally exciting, to look at.

 Yet Lightyear ultimately does far more wrong than right.
 Even Pixar at its safest and most forgettable has been no worse than solid entertainment; Lightyear is the studio’s biggest misfire since they cast Larry the Cable Guy as a lead.